AustinLowey/tensorflow-mnist-deep-neural-network/README.md

-# Machine Learning - Digit Classification with TensorFlow
+# Machine Learning - Image Classification with TensorFlow
 Deep Neural Networks classification of handwritten digits using the MNIST dataset.

 ## Results